bveratudela/sebc-security/kerberos/README.md

 # Setting up Kerberos

 Now you will setup MIT Kerberos.
 When using Active Directory, a Kerberos system will be provided.
 However, in lieu of an Active Directory, you will use MIT Kerberos.
 First start by defining your KERBEROS_SERVER on the same host as your LDAP_SERVER to make things easier to diagnose.
 Once you do that, you will need to install the Kerberos server on it as well as the Kerberos client on all hosts.

-Please refer to the <a href="xxx">following documentation</a> to create your Kerberos server.
-It is important to understand that for Kerberos to work correctly, all hostnames must be fully qualified using lowercase characters (e.g., host-01.mydomain.com vs. HOST-01.MYDOMAIN.COM).
-You will also need to select a Kerberos Realm which can be any string you want it to be but using uppercase characters (e.g., MYREALM.COM vs myrealm.com).
+Please refer to the <a href="https://en.wikipedia.org/wiki/Kerberos_(protocol)">following documentation</a> to learn more about Kerberos.
+Then refer to <a href="https://www.centos.org/docs/5/html/Deployment_Guide-en-US/ch-kerberos.html">here</a> to learn how to create your own Kerberos server.
+It is important to understand that for Kerberos to work correctly, all hostnames must be fully qualified using lowercase characters (e.g., host-01.mydomain.com vs. HOST-01.MYDOMAIN.COM) and reverse DNS lookups must map IP addresses to the same hostname.

 Some Kerberos concepts worth noting:

+- A Kerberos Realm is the equivalent to a corporate domain.
+When using MIT Kerberos, your Kerberos Realm can be anything you want and should be all UPPERCASE!
 - Users are called User Principals and services are called Service Principals.
 - User principals take the form <username>@<REALM> which is referred to as User Principal Name or UPN for short
 - Service principals on the other hand take the form <servicename>/<hostname>@<REALM> which is referred to as Service Principal Name or SPN for short